Wellness Education

 GLP-1, GIP, and glucagon receptor agonists represent the most significant advance in metabolic medicine.
 These peptides work by mimicking natural gut hormones to regulate appetite, blood sugar, and fat metabolism.

-Reduction in hunger signaling via hypothalamic pathways
+Hunger signaling studied via hypothalamic pathways

 How They Work